Nexfinity/CakeyBot-Wiki/en/feature/leveling.md

 > **Note:** XP decay is **NOT** affected by multipliers.
 {.is-info}

+## Decay DM Notifications
+By default, Cakey Bot sends a member a DM when their XP decays, with a button on that DM they can press to stop future decay DMs for just themselves.
+The dashboard's **Decay DM Notifications** setting lets you turn these DMs off for the whole server instead - once disabled, no one gets a decay DM regardless of their individual opt-out status.

 ## Configuration Settings
 | Name          | Description                                                                                                                                         | Default Value |